bchamby/chef-compliance-installation-configuration-operation/README.md

 The participant guide is a PDF that contains the notes export from the content slides.

-The content can be found here: CONTENT IS CURRENTLY IN DEVELOPMENT
+The content can be found here: https://opscode.box.com/s/sj58mdirzvxw7wot63h58b4ngrd8dh9g

 ### Instructor Kit